Navid-Derakhshandeh/Attend/README.md

 ![Screenshot (367)](https://github.com/Navid-Derakhshandeh/Attend/assets/111235264/f26fcb9c-d769-457d-8c8c-6d7b5093e20a)

 Sqlite Database Added.
-You can Run this Software very Simple, Only You must Move Attend V 1.0.04 Folder to Desktop Then Run it. this version improved for Portable usages.(Note: Only Human Resources Segment Imroved Not all of the Segments)
+You can Run this Software very Simple, Only You must Move Attend V 1.0.06 Folder to C Drive Then Run it. this version improved for Portable usages.(Note: Only Human Resources Segment Imroved Not all of the Segments)
 ![Screenshot (477)](https://github.com/Navid-Derakhshandeh/Attend/assets/111235264/b4ef58e2-926f-4535-b535-7954bc851f8c)